turingschool/curriculum/tutorials/javascript/jquery.markdown

 # Using jQuery

-jQuery has become the most popular JavaScript library both inside and outside the Rails community.
+jQuery has become the most popular JavaScript library both inside and outside of the Rails community.
 Let's look at how to take advantage of the library with our applications.

 ## Setup

-The setup process differs depending on whether your app is running on a version of Rails before 3.1 or greater than 3.1.
+The setup process differs depending on whether your app is running on a version of Rails before 3.1 or after 3.1.

 ### Before Rails 3.1: `jquery-rails`

 For political reasons, Rails has always shipped with the Prototype library instead of jQuery.
 The last "Rails Survey" showed that around 70% of projects were using jQuery instead.
-They install the library and override the default Prototype.
+Developers install the library and override the default Prototype.

 #### Installing `jquery-rails`

-You could setup the library yourself, but that's too much work.
+You could setup the library yourself, but that is too much work.
 Instead, rely on the official `jquery-rails` gem.

 Add `gem 'jquery-rails'` to your `Gemfile` then run `bundle`.